openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 In addition, product management has shown interest in providing and making more visible some cluster-wide statistics such as the number of routes and shards in use.

-This [request for enhancement](https://issues.redhat.com/browse/NE-1059) is also considered here, although it will not be entirely fulfilled as we don't intend here to create any new metric.

 ### Goals

 1. Review and select a subset of the available metrics that should be included in the new dashboard.
 This should ideally be done with the help of the NetEdge team expertise and/or SREs.
-2. Design a new dashboard with these metrics.
+2. Design and implement a new dashboard with these metrics.
-3. Update the Ingress Operator to deploy this dashboard, making it accessible for Cluster Monitoring consumption.
+3. Update the Ingress Operator to deploy this dashboard configmap, making it accessible for Cluster Monitoring stack.

 ### Non-Goals

 - This work is not intended to provide a comprehensive set of metrics all at once.
-Instead, the intent is to "start small", setting in place all the mechanisms in code, and iterate later based on feedback to add or amend elements in the dashboard without any code change.
+Instead, the intent is to "start small", setting in place all the mechanisms in code, and iterate later based on feedback to add or amend elements in the dashboard without any changes outside of the dashboard json definition file.
 - This enhancement does not include any new metric creation or exposition: only already available metrics are considered.
 If discussions lead to consider the creation of new metrics, this could be the purpose of a follow-up enhancement.

 ### User Stories